-

-Problems often start inside the tree or below the soil.
+Issues often begin inside the tree or beneath the soil.

 Cracks, decay, and root problems can remain hidden for years.